 - Place ground beef in to slow cooker, cover and cook on high.
 Check in every half hour or so and stir/break up any clumps.
 Sometimes a potato masher can be helpful

 - Continue until all meat is thoroughly cooked.
 Time shown above is just a rough estimate.

 - Freeze in portion sized containers for future use!

-Have you tried this!
-I would love to hear your thoughts in the comment section below!
+Have you cooked ground beef in your slow cooker?
+If so, I would love to hear your thoughts in the comment section below!